Q. What is an application

 things am I prohibited from doing?

-Subject to Section 8 of the Code, you are prohibited from doing anything
+You are prohibited from doing anything

 which could interfere with the right of your employees to join a union or have union